toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [gpterm](https://github.com/MakisChristou/gpterm) - Yet another command-line ChatGPT frontend written in Rust.
 * [GPTparser](https://github.com/dtflare/GPTparser) - Use GPTparser with your OpenAI API to scrape & parse files into structured JSON files.
 * [HAL 2023](https://github.com/Brutuski/hal2023-cli) - Inspired by the infamous HAL9000, it is a simple script to chat with OpenAI's ChatGPT.
+* [hns](https://github.com/primaprashant/hns) - A simple, privacy-focused speech-to-text CLI tool that records your voice, transcribes it locally using faster-whisper, and copies the transcription to your clipboard.
 * [Instrukt](https://github.com/blob42/Instrukt) - A integrated AI environment in the terminal.
 Build, test and instruct agents.
 * [kwaak](https://github.com/bosun-ai/kwaak) - Run a team of autonomous AI agents on your code.
 * [leettools](https://github.com/leettools-dev/leettools) - AI Search tools.